PAtient-centred Care for Fibromyalgia: New pathway Design (PACFiND)

 Fibromyalgia is a common condition with symptoms of pain, fatigue and sleep disturbance.
 There is not much evidence on the best way to organise health services for fibromyalgia.
 Patients are dissatisfied with current services and believe no-one takes responsibility.
 This project aims to improve healthcare services for patients with fibromyalgia.
 The hope is to provide timely diagnosis which currently takes many years.
 We also hope to ensure everyone has access to effective treatments, and this will lead to better outcomes.

 We will gather information from patients about their current healthcare and work with health professionals to understand how services are organised.
 We will then identify what better care for patients with fibromyalgia looks like.
-We will also estimate the benefits and costs of existing and alternative care models.

 By the end of the study we will have developed a new model of care for people with fibromyalgia.
-The model will prioritise what people with fibromyalgia think important.
-It will be cost-effective and ensure better outcomes for patients.
+The model will prioritise what people with fibromyalgia think is important.
+It will be ensure better outcomes for patients.
 We will develop a plan for how the service can be put in place to ensure higher levels of patient satisfaction across the country.

-The study has also produced an online resource offering information and support to patients via Healthtalk which is now available at www.healthtalk.org/fibromyalgia, including interviews with people to find out their experiences of having fibromyalgia.
+The study has also produced an online resource offering information and support to patients via Hexi which is now available at https://hexi.ox.ac.uk/Fibromyalgia/overview including interviews with people to find out their experiences of having fibromyalgia.
 You can view a short film from our interviews with people across the UK who live with fibromyalgia by clicking the image below (link opens in a new window).
 We hope it will help staff and patients think about how they could improve care locally.

 Further information